sharathgit1996/aws-key-leak-demo/README.md

 # aws-key-leak-demo

-⚠️ Educational demo ONLY — contains intentionally fake AWS credentials in `config.js`.
+⚠️ Educational demo ONLY — this repository intentionally contained fake credentials for demo purposes.
+All real keys were removed.
+Do NOT commit real secrets here.

-## How to reproduce detection
+## How to reproduce detection locally
 1. Clone repo
-2. Open `index.html` in a browser to see the demo
-3. Run secret scanners (TruffleHog) to detect the fake keys
+2. Run truffleHog locally to verify no secrets remain